 Admitting, transfer or consulting workflows may require selection of an accountable Provider Team.
-This becomes one of the ways by which Provider Team lists are populated.
+This becomes one of the ways by which Provider Team lists are populated with patient names.
 Discharge and transfer events automatically remove patients from team lists.
 The "Care Teams" chart tool (within a chart and found via chart search) and "Patient Lists" Hyperspace tool make it easy to move patients between teams.
 A Patient List right-click menu has options for assigning and removing patients from the Provider Teams available in a facility.

 Similar terms are used in Epic to refer to different types of patient-provider attachments.
 It is important to appreciate the difference between, for example, a "Provider Team" and a "Patient Care Team".
 This is easiest to appreciate through the "Care Teams" activity, which can be accessed with global search (within a chart) or via the patient's Storyboard or SnapShot.